 An interesting comment was sent by Patty M. on August 10 2014: Researchers at the Icahn School of Medicine, Mount Sinai, have developed a new successful treatment.
 For more information see here and here.

-Please read this interesting comment submitted by TStone on February 21, 2015 on how to possibly treat MdDS yourself.
+Please read this comment submitted by TStone on February 21, 2015 on how to possibly treat MdDS yourself.
 Any feedback on how it worked for you welcome!

 Whereas many people will briefly experience reverse sea sickness (or drunken sailor syndrome) when they disembark, for a small minority these symptoms can be severe and prolonged.
 This is known as mal de debarquement syndrome (MdDS, disembarkment syndrome).